Arnarulunnguaq: Later life and death

 In late 1924, Rasmussen, Arnarulunnguaq and Miteq embarked on their return journey to Denmark via the United States.

 On arriving in Copenhagen, Arnarulunnguaq was diagnosed as suffering from tuberculosis and was hospitalized but she never fully recovered.
 Rasmussen visited her in hospital, honouring her with the Silver Medal of Merit which she had difficulty accepting, although she was said to deserve it as much as anyone.

-In 1925, Arnarulunnguaq returned to Thule where she died on 2 October 1933.
+In 1925, Arnarulunnguaq returned to Thule where she died on 2 October 1933, aged about 36 or 37.

+Legacy

-She will appear on a 2028 Danish krone banknote (the krone is also used in Greenland).
+She will appear on a 2028 Danish krone banknote (the krone is also used in Greenland)..
+In 2026, a bacterium isolated from permafrost from the Kap København Formation in Northern Greenland was named after her.